 The beginning of the New Year arrives with exciting possibilities as to what lies in store for us in the upcoming year.
 It provides us with a reset button, and health and happiness are usually at the top of the list.
-Weight loss is about learning to think differently about food and Weight Watchers provides many of the tools needed to help with this transition.
+Weight loss is about learning to think differently about food and WW provides many of the tools needed to help with this transition.
 These 10 suggestions are simple tips and ideas to help make healthy and empowered decisions about the foods you eat.

 Look Beyond the Scale